tusharpk/market_segmentation/README.md

 # market_segmentation

-done market segmentation analysis to achieve your company goal,give best quality product to our customers .
+done market segmentation analysis to achieve your company goal,and gives best quality product to our customers .